 UXPin is a design platform that makes it easy to go from static design to fully animated prototypes – without any code.
 Everyone can comment directly on designs.
 This prototyping tool is awesome to share and modify designs in real-time.

 UXPin is especially helpful to work with developers since it makes the transition from design to development easier.
 The tool is easy to use, collaborative and allows for both rapid prototyping and building hi-fi prototypes.

 The fastest and the most stable way to develop a good design is still by using a desktop app.
 Try those:

 You can prototype an app in software, which is accessible via your browser.
-There are some of the pretty good apps on the market to do it:
+There are some pretty good apps on the market to do it:

 You don’t have to be a designer to create your first prototype.
 There are a few ways to “fake it, till you make it” as a non-designer.
 “Steal” existing designs, but try to copy only the elements that you really like and connect them together by adding your own style.

-It’s the fastest way to learn something new by copying somebody, who did it correctly and add your own sense of style.
+It’s the fastest way to learn something new by copying somebody, who did it correctly and adding your own sense of style.

 Look for designers and designs that you really like and try to recreate elements from them.

 Where can you find great inspirations?
 Here is a list:

 The toolset that could be used to create your first prototype is not complex at all.
 Plus, the internet is full of free templates, user interfaces to download, and inspirations that can take your web or mobile app prototype on the next level.